DuhaimeLab/VirusHostInteractionPredictor/README.md

 The script file to make the prediction is here: `/vip/predict_interactions.py`.
 User will need to change the inputs to fit for their projects.

+In addition, I strongly recommend creating a conda environment (I personally named vip).
+The list of required packages can be found in the `requirements.txt` file.

 ## Example

 To showcase how this tool work, I made a file named `example.ipynb` to showcase the setup needed to run the tool.